omonimus1/blog-jade-rubick/content/posts/2021-09-11--coordination-models/index.md

 5. **Liaison**.
 An individual serves as a communication channel with a team or group of teams.
 6. **Embedded**.
 An individual has a source team, but spends the majority of their time working in another team and is treated like a part of that team.
 A variation of this is when the individual is associated with multiple teams or an organization, and they do work for those teams, or move between them.
 7. **[Single-threaded-owner](/implementing-amazons-single-threaded-owner-model/)**.
 A team where all the cross-functional contributors (most commonly engineering, product, and design) all report to the same manager.
+8. **Rotation**.
+A variation on the Liasion model, where a person from a team (or set of teams) takes on a role for a defined period of time.
-8. **Centralized liaison**.
+9. **Centralized liaison**.
 A variation of the Liaison model, where you have representatives from a number of teams form a working group.
-9. **Merged group** (aka DevOps pattern).
+10. **Merged group** (aka DevOps pattern).
 Two groups that previously passed work between each other are merged.
-10. **Task force**.
+11. **Task force**.
 Temporarily create a merged team that focuses on a particular outcome, maximizing short-term collaboration.
-11. **Tiger team**.
+12. **Tiger team**.
 A long-lived team that does work in other team's territories (and that's how they are defined, as a boundary-less team).
-11. **Objective expert**.
+13. **Objective expert**.
 An expert or group of experts produce measurements or reports that help visualize problems, to drive behavioral changes.
-12. **Work demander**.
+14. **Work demander**.
 A team demands work of other teams, and they have to do the work.
-12. **Cousin team**.
+15. **Cousin team**.
 Change the management hierarchy so teams that need to collaborate have the same Director.
-13. **Community of practice**.
+16. **Community of practice**.
 Support specialists across cross-functional teams by creating a group that shares information and practices, and often defines standards.

 ## More detail coming soon